 Failure to launch syndrome is not something young adults sign up for.
 This is something that impacts their ability to achieve their fullest potential and to navigate themselves socially.
 Beyond that, it impacts the whole family.
 As a parent, it can seem impossible to say no to your young adult.
 This increases their desire to keep asking.
 However, there comes a time when the best thing you can do is get help for your family.
+It is more specifically about helping them help themselves.
 Failure to launch treatment programs are designed to help young adults get the skills they need to succeed in life.

 The DL on FTL

 Here’s the down low on failure to launch syndrome.
 It is not plainly a “diagnosis”.
 Instead, failure to launch syndrome is “a non-judgmental way to describe the frustration and concern families feel when young adults seem unable to move forward and achieve the major tasks of life expected for their age.
 In this situation, families describe the young person as “being stuck” or unable to get on with life.”

 Addressing this situation requires taking a holistic approach.
 In order to influence a long-term change, all family members in the situation will probably have to alter the way they communicate to create a clear understanding of expectations and boundaries.

 There are mental health disorders that are commonly associated with failure to launch syndrome including:

 - Attention deficit hyperactivity disorder (ADHD)

 - Obsessive-compulsive disorder (OCD)

 Failure to launch treatment programs emphasize addressing the young adult’s struggles from every angle.
 Here are some ways in which a treatment program may benefit your young adult:

 - Young adults are removed from their everyday environment during their program which helps them step out of the place where they feel stuck or unmotivated and address the issue